thiswillbeyourgithub/sleep_tracker_pinetime_wasp-os/README.md

 ## Features:
 * **sleep tracking**: logs your movement during the night, infers your sleep cycle and write it all down in a `.csv` file
+* **Flexible**: does not make too many assumption regarding time to fall asleep, sleep cycle duration etc. SleepTk tries various data to see what fits best for your profile.
+If you still want to customize things, all the hardcoded and commented settings are easily accessible at the top of the file.
 * alarm clock: wakes you up at a specific time
 * **smart alarm clock**: can wake you up to 40 minutes before the set time to make sure you wake up feeling refreshed.
 * **privacy friendly**: your data is not sent to anyone, it is stored and analyzed directly on the watch (but you can still download if if needed)